jsc2020/documentation-user/ecommerce/managing_products/stock.rst

 ---------------------------------
-How to show product availability
+How To Show Product Availability
 ---------------------------------

 The availability of your products can be shown on the website to reassure your customers.